How to Clean Weber Grill Lid (6 Super Easy Steps)

 Step 3:

 Spray the grill cleaner onto a cold lid and let it soak in.
-Always make sure the lid has cooled so the grill cleaner doesn’t bake in or release any fumes.
+Always ensure the lid has cooled so the grill cleaner doesn’t bake in or release fumes.
 The length of time to soak will depend on the stubborn stain level.
-Heavy soiling will need several hours for the grill cleaner to penetrate the stains and grease, light surface mess will only need 15-20 minutes.
+Heavy soiling will take several hours for the grill cleaner to penetrate the stains and grease, and a light surface mess will only take 15-20 minutes.

 Step 4: